pingidentity/pingidentity-devops-getting-started/docs/upgradePingfederate.md

 ## Prerequisites

+* You've already been through [Get started](getStarted.md) to set up your DevOps environment and run a test deployment of the products.
-* A solid understanding of how to use our DevOps server profiles.
+* A good understanding of how to use our DevOps server profiles.
 * An understanding of blue-green deployments in Kubernetes is helpful.

 ## What you'll do

 * [Setup and preparation](#setup-and-preparation)
 * [Upgrade using a local profile](#upgrade-using-a-local-profile)
 * [Blue-Green it](#blue-green-it)

 ## Setup and preparation